dmetivie/MyJuliaIntroDocs.jl/docs/src/packages.md

 # Packages

-One common question I get is "Do Julia have good packages?".
+One common question I get is "Does Julia have good packages?".
 Answer is yes!
 Currently, (2023) there are around 8000 register packages.
 This is nothing compared to R or Python.
 However, the sole number is not a guarantee of quality.

-In Python and R, you don't have a lot of code reuse, meaning you can find in different packages code doing the same thing (distributions definitions, stats algorithms, ...).
+In Python and R, you don't have a lot of code reuse, meaning you can find in different packages code doing the same thing (distributions definitions, stats algorithms, Markov chain...).
 This is because packages (often coded in C/C++ under the hood) are not made to communicate between each other.
 In Julia, since everything is written in Julia and you can use multiple dispatch, using, manipulating and combining different packages is natural.